Draft

 UV Sensor VML6075 from Vishay

 The VML6075 from Vishay is a digital UV sensor with two channels, named UVB and UVA in the documentation but closer to UVA1 and UVA2 in reality.
-Vishay provides
+Vishay provides an algorithm to compute UVI.
+This sensor is still available from distributors but its manufacture has been discontinued by Vishay.

 Code